lingui/js-lingui/website/docs/ref/macro.md

 #### `context` {#context-prop}

-Contextual information for the message.
-Allows to extract the same messages with different IDs.
+Contextual information for translators.
+Similar to [`comment`](#comment) but also allows to extract the same messages with different IDs.
 It will be visible in the [TMS](/tools/introduction) if supported by it, and the [catalog format](/ref/catalog-formats).

 It's removed from the production code.
-See [Context](#context) for more detail.
+See [Context](#context) for more details.

 ```jsx
 import { Trans } from "@lingui/macro";